 Purchases of Turkish land and homes by foreigners will probably rise by $20 billion over the next four years after the government eased restrictions, according to the country’s second-biggest real estate investment trust.

 The increase will mainly come from Persian Gulf and Central Asian countries, Torunlar Gayrimenkul Yatirim Ortakligi AS (TRGYO), said today in a statement.
-The company hired Sotheby’s (BID) International Realty Inc. to sell properties in its Mall of Istanbul development, it said.
+The company hired Sotheby’s (BID:US) International Realty Inc. to sell properties in its Mall of Istanbul development, it said.

 The government last week abolished a rule that barred Turkish property purchases by citizens of countries where Turks aren’t allowed to buy real estate.
 Foreigners bought as much as $2.5 billion worth of property annually in Turkey before the law was changed, Torunlar Chairman Aziz Torun said in the statement.